Hotel Poseidon

 Hotel Poseidon poster

 Sometimes you run into a film that calls out to you right away.
-From the poster and the short synopsis to the first couple of seconds of a trailer, every fiber in your body just screams this is a film you should not ignore.
-The matter becomes even more pressing when you run into them at a festival, since the future of these films is rarely assured.
+From the poster and the short synopsis to the first couple of seconds of the trailer, every fiber in your body just screams this is a film you should not ignore.
+The matter becomes even more pressing when you run into them at a festival since the future of these films is rarely assured.
 Mind you, there's a pretty big chance such occurrences end in disappointment, but not so this time.
-Hotel Poseidon was every bit as creative, imaginative, unsettling and elusive as I'd hoped it would be, which makes this one of the absolute best films I've seen in years.
+Hotel Poseidon was every bit as creative, imaginative, unsettling, and elusive as I'd hoped it would be, which makes this one of the absolute best films I've seen in years.

 screen capture of Hotel Poseidon